AdobeDocs/experience-manager-cloud-service.en/help/assets/my-workspace-assets-view.md

 ---
-title: My Workspace for Assets
+title: My Workspace for Assets view
 description: My Workspace is a page that provides customizable visual modules for convenient access to key areas of the Assets user interface and information that is most relevant to the user.
 exl-id: 402dd3a6-44e5-4d13-97d8-1d7fa26a99e4
 ---